Free Website Content - Blogging a Dangerous Game

 profile.
 While it might be fun to post information about

-information in a personal profile can also assist someone
+aggregate information in a personal profile can also

 Post anonymously.

-posting.
-This will help protect you in the event that you
+online posting.
+This will help protect you in the event

 Avoid personal or identifying details.

-your blog.
-Do not post in advance about locations that you
+in your blog.
+Do not post in advance about locations

 No photos.